 The chart type isn't supported in Geckoboard

 Geckoboard supports the following Highcharts chart types:

-If you are using a chart type that is not listed above and are experiencing an error, then this is likely the cause.
+If you're using a chart type that isn't listed above and are experiencing an error, then this is likely the cause.

-If this is the case, we would love to hear which Highcharts chart type you would like to see supported and what types of data and metrics you would like to use it with.
+If you're using a unlisted Highcharts chart type, drop us a line to tell us which Highcharts chart type you would like to see supported and what types of data and metrics you would like to use it with.

 There are errors in the chart's payload

-If you have declared the chart type and it is a type that Geckoboard supports, it is then most likely that there are errors in the syntax/formatting of your chart's payload.
+If you've declared the chart type and it's a type that Geckoboard supports, then it's most likely that there are errors in the syntax/formatting of your chart's payload.

-If the chart does not render, it is likely improperly configured.
+- If the chart doesn't render, it's likely improperly configured.
 Using a tool like JSLint can be helpful to find missing brackets or other errors.
 Further, using an interpreter like Node.js will most quickly spot anything malformed.

 - If everything appears to be syntactically correct, then the next step would be to consult the Highcharts API to determine if any options or parameter names are defined incorrectly.

 - Another method is to find one of Highchart's demo charts of the same type you would like to use, and compare it to the chart you have built.
 This will help you narrow down where the error is.